-If you use Azure Blob storage, it also might require IP addresses from your cluster's vnet:
+If you use Azure Blob storage, it also might require IP addresses from your cluster's virtual network:

 - An Azure Blob storage account requires at least five IP addresses.
-Keep this requirement in mind if you locate Blob storage in the same vnet as your cluster.
+Keep this requirement in mind if you locate Blob storage in the same virtual network as your cluster.

-- If you use Azure Blob storage that is outside the virtual network for your cluster, you should create a storage service endpoint inside the vnet.
-This endpoint does not use an IP address.
+- If you use Azure Blob storage that is outside the cluster's virtual network, create a storage service endpoint inside the virtual network.
+The endpoint does not use an IP address.